 Compared with other spirits companies, Brown-Forman generates best-in-class returns on invested capital.
-Including goodwill, its ROICs tend to be in the high teens, 100-200 basis points higher than Diageo's.
+Including goodwill, its ROICs tend to be in the high teens or low 20s, 100-200 basis points higher than Diageo's.

 Although we don't expect any mishaps, brand concentration is a concern.
 Almost half of Brown-Forman's volume comes from Jack Daniel's products.
 Sustained weakness in this important brand would hurt the stock.

 Alcohol is heavily taxed.
 Should governments drastically increase the excise tax on spirits, Brown-Forman's volume growth could fall short of expectations.

 The Brown family maintains control of the company, holding approximately two thirds of the voting rights.
 Consequently, other shareholders are unable to exert influence over the company.
 Read more